hellozee/cook/README.md

 # Cook

-A Build System for Dummies, written in Golang.
+A small and fast build system for your C and C++ projects.

 ### <u>Installation</u>